 Trash Free River Program

-Join the Thousand Islands Association and Save the River for a bi-national river cleanup to promote river preservation and environmental awareness on Saturday, August 20th.
+Join the Thousand Islands Association and Save the River for a bi-national river cleanup to promote river preservation and environmental awareness on Saturday, June 10th, and Saturday, August 19th.
 During the event and with the combined efforts of the TIA and STR, shorelines of the St. Lawrence River on the Canadian and American side and their surrounding areas will be cleaned, collecting garbage, plastic, and anything else that is come across!
 From 9am-12pm, join us to keep our river clean and safe between Gananoque and Rockport.
 Visit this link for registration.

 Want to register on the American side of the St. Lawrence River?
 Visit Save The River’s website here.

 - Teams will register in advance and will be assigned their cleanup areas in advance